Customers

 GET /customer/:email/passcode (Requires App level super key/token, and special provisioning on App level access)

-2. Call this API endpoint to get the passcode generated and sent to the provided :email
+:emailfrom your app user - Call this API endpoint to get the passcode generated and sent to the provided

-On success, it returns status code 200 and JSON
+On success, it returns status code 200 and JSON1

 2